Ulises-Rosas/OBc/README.md

 ## radarplot

-This command use radar plot to depict composition of audition performed by `auditspps`
+This command uses radar plot to depict composition of audition performed by `auditspps`

 ```Bash
 radarplot -i bold_audited.tsv --at Order --n 4 -l